A data breach could ruin your brand – and your revenue. Let’s take a look at the most common types of data breaches and how they affect they business!

 Ransomware is when you suddenly get a message stating that your phone or computer has been hacked.
 In this case, the person will tell you that they will turn it over to you and not release it to the public if you pay a fee.
 This can be anywhere from nominal to hundreds of thousands of dollars.

 Many companies hire risk management solution companies to avoid the release or deletion of important or compromising materials.

 Another really simple, but incredibly damaging issue is when passwords are stolen.
 This happens more often than you would think.
 Some companies leave passwords for computers on notes, allowing anyone to access them, which could leave meddling employees accessing the files somewhere else.

 Many people are hacked simply because their password was too easy or guessable.
+This type of breach is called brute-force attack and is very common method amongst hackers.
 Often times, people use passwords like the name of their street, pet’s name or their birthday, which can make hacking into their accounts relatively easy.

 It goes without saying that if someone has your password, they can go into your files and find any type of sensitive information on your company they desire.

 4. Recording Key Strokes

 Cybercriminals can insert or email you malware called keyloggers that can record what you’re typing onto your computer.
 The data is then passed back to the hackers and used to access sensitive data.
 This can happen at your place of employment, or on your personal computer.

 When this happens, they record everything you are typing.
 This can include credit card numbers, passwords and sensitive information you might enter into a database like names, health data or anything else.

 This can be used against your company rather easily, as they will immediately have your passwords as well as company credit card information.
 They will then use these to release or find sensitive company information.